 Paradoxically, acknowledging that we have a weak word, frees us of the need to prove anything or to impress ourselves or others.
 It opens an inquiry into which situations may reveal our weak word and begins the work of strengthening it.

 Such an inquiry reveals our strength and invites support.
 Honoring one’s word is simple and available for everyone, but if it were easy, I wouldn’t be writing this blog.
-We’ve made this a complicated ideal about character, rather than an accessible social practice about workability.
+We’ve made this a complicated ideal about character or identity, rather than an accessible social practice about workability.
 It is loaded with morals, ethics, and virtues, and fraught with embarrassment and shame.

 STOP taking on your integrity by yourself, all alone!